puppetlabs/puppet-docs/source/guides/install_puppet/install_debian_ubuntu.markdown

 * `sudo apt-get install puppetmaster-passenger` --- We recommend this one, as it will save you a step in the post-install tasks.
 It will install Puppet and its prerequisites, and automatically configure a production-capacity web server.
 * `sudo apt-get install puppetmaster` --- This will install Puppet, its prerequisites, and an init script (`/etc/init.d/puppetmaster`) for running a test-quality puppet master server.

+### Upgrading

+**Note:** Be sure to read our [tips on upgrading](./upgrading.html) before upgrading your whole Puppet deployment.

+To upgrade to the latest version of Puppet, you can run:

+    $ sudo apt-get update
+    $ sudo puppet resource package puppetmaster ensure=latest

+You'll need to restart the puppet master web server after upgrading.

 Step 3: Install Puppet on Agent Nodes
 -----

 On your other nodes, run `sudo apt-get install puppet`.
 This will install Puppet and an init script (`/etc/init.d/puppet`) for running the puppet agent daemon.

+### Upgrading

+**Note:** Be sure to read our [tips on upgrading](./upgrading.html) before upgrading your whole Puppet deployment.

+To upgrade to the latest version of Puppet, you can run:

+    $ sudo apt-get update
+    $ sudo puppet resource package puppet ensure=latest

+You'll need to restart the `puppet` service after upgrading.

 Next
 ----